Solo Travel in Granada, Nicaragua

 Exploring Granada by Foot

-Hotel Casa San Francisco was kind enough to hold my bag while I explored the city, since I had arrived prior to the check-in time.
-From there I wandered to Parque Centrale, which is a central hub of activity in city.
-Across the street, facing the park, is the Granada Cathedral, which has a bell tower you can climb for $1.
-Inside the cathedral, there were four men playing acoustic guitar which resonated beautiful music all the way to the top of the belltower.
+Hotel Casa San Francisco will kindly hold your bag while you explore the city, even if you arrive before check-in time.
+From there, wander to Parque Centrale, which is a central hub of activity in city.
+Across the street, facing the park, is the Granada Cathedral.
+Climb the bell tower for incredible views of the city for just $1!
+If you’re lucky, there may be musicians practicing inside the cathedral with their music resonating all the way up to the top of bell tower.

 A Disappointing Day Trip to Laguna de Apoyo